spikeekips/embedding-python-in-golang/sync_mutex/README.md

 ]
 ```

-`sync_mutex.go` just encoding golang data in python and decoding python data in
+`sync_mutex/main.go` just encoding golang data in python and decoding python data in
 golang.
 It locks the `embed_function` using `sync.Mutex` and `embed_function`
 `import`s `json_dump.py` using `go-python`, so simple.